-The FWS Interim Survey Requirements for Ute ladies'-tresses orchid, issued November 23, 1992, establishes the accepted survey protocol (Appendix C; FWS, 1992).
+The FWS Interim Survey Requirements for Ute ladies'-tresses orchid, issued November 23, 1992, establishes the accepted survey protocol (Appendix A;FWS, 1992).
 This protocol will be followed to complete surveys for Ute ladies'-tresses within the Project boundary.
-FWS (1992) recommends three consecutive years of survey because the species may not flower every year; therefore, the study area described above will be surveyed for three consecutive years (2023, 2024, and 2025).
+Typically, this survey protocol requires 2 years of surveys because the species may not flower every year.

-Other important elements of the FWS (1992) survey protocol include the following:
+Important elements of the survey protocol include the following: